Are Oreos Vegan, Vegetarian, Dairy Free, Gluten Free & Halal?

 Well, it is an individual choice.
 Remember there are no rules.

-Are Oreos vegan?
+Are Oreos Vegan?
 Can Vegans Eat Oreos?

-Oreos are technically vegan.
 What do you think?
 Should you be eating them as part of a healthy diet plan?
+That is a question only you can answer.

 All products are at some degree of risk for some level of potential cross-contact with allergens.